Goldsmiths Laurie Grove baths Grade II listed

 Wikipedia: When the Nearest Wikipedia location button is pressed your phone’s location is sent to Wikipedia servers, which otherwise have no access to it.
 These then return the nearest Wikipedia entries.

 Amazon Web Services (AWS): When you press the Nearest listed building button your phone’s location is sent to AWS.
-When AWS receives this data it temporarily creates a computer to process the location information, runs the code I have written that identifies the nearest listed building and sends the results to the phone.
+When AWS receives this data it temporarily creates a computer to process the location information, runs the code that identifies the nearest listed building and sends the results to the phone.
 Once this is done the computer is shut down by AWS.
 This location information is not collected or stored by me.
-If it became useful to collect and store location information, permission would be sort from anyone using the app before doing so.
+If it became useful to collect and store location information, permission will be sought from anyone using the app before doing so.

 3. Technical details on how the app works

-The front-end of the App is written in Kotlin.
-The backend is written in Python and uses an API call to trigger an AWS Lambda.
-In the Python script that is run by the Lambda the closest listed building to the phone’s coordinates (or a dropped marker) is identified using the Annoy library.
+The Android app is written in Kotlin.
+This calls the nearest listed buildings data processing via an API call to AWS API gateway.
+The API call to AWS triggers a lambda function that runs a Docker container.
+In the Python script that is run in the container the closest listed building to the phone’s coordinates (or a dropped marker) is identified using the Annoy library.
 The listed building information is taken from the website of Historic England.

-In addition the App makes use of the Google Maps, Wikipedia APIs.
-The App was not fully built with AI, but Copilot and ChatGPT played a large part in its creation.
+In addition the app makes use of the Google Maps and Wikipedia APIs.
+The app was not fully built with AI, but Copilot and ChatGPT played a large part in its creation.